Demonstration of Gd-GEM detector design for neutron macromolecular crystallography applications: Test beam at ILL Grenoble

 \section{Test beam at ILL Grenoble}

-From October 2nd until October 4th 2018 the detector has been tested at the D16~\cite{D16} instrument at the Institut Laue-Langevin (ILL)~\cite{ILL} in Grenoble.
+Also in 2018 the detector has been tested against the MILAND detector (Helium-3 based wire chamber with a wire plane in x and y direction) of the D16~\cite{D16} instrument at the Institut Laue-Langevin (ILL)~\cite{ILL} in Grenoble.
 Monochromatic neutrons with a wavelength of 4.51 \AA~were used for the measurements.
-The beam line of the D16 instrument is displayed in figure \ref{fig: Beamline_Grenoble}.
+The beamline of the D16 instrument is displayed in figure \ref{fig: Detectors_Grenoble}.
 In the foreground of the picture, the sample and the Gd-GEM detector are visible.
-On the right hand side at a distance of 332~mm from the sample, the circular vessel of the D16 $^{3}He$ wire chamber can be seen.
+On the left-hand side the circular vessel of the D16 $^{3}He$ wire chamber can be seen in its retracted position.

 The neutron beam traverses a 3 mm natural B$_{4}$C diaphragm and hits the sample (Triose phosphate isomerase w/ 2-phosphoglycolate (PGA) inhibitor)~\cite{TIM2019} (figure \ref{fig: Diaphragm_sample}).
 The Gd-GEM detector in its shielding box was mounted at a distance of 140 mm from the sample.
 The cathode of the detector, where the impinging neutrons are converted into conversion electrons, is 56 mm away from the beginning of the detector shielding box.
 The cathode of the detector was thus at a distance of 196 mm from the sample.